andersn0003/merb-plugins/SoftwareUpdate.txt

-Open in Opposite Mode Option - Adds an option to open a long pressed URL in the respective other browsing mode
+Locked Tabs - Adds a lock switch to every tab inside the tab switcher that, when enabled, prevents the specific tab from being closed until the switch is disabled again